Breeganzo/AutoDocumentFiller/README.md

 - **StorySplitter**: Inspects and proposes splitting large Jira stories into smaller actionable tasks
 - **SprintVelocityPredictor**: Predicts upcoming sprint velocity via ML regression on historical Jira sprint data

-## Notes and Recommendations

-- Keep prompt templates in the Prompts/ folder editable to quickly customize AI output styles.

-- Verify your Jira custom fields correspond to those referenced in agent codes (story points, sprints).

-- Implement page existence checks in ConfluenceClient before creating pages to avoid duplicates (update when present).

-- Monitor and secure API tokens; avoid hardcoding secrets in code.

-## Summary
-AutoDocFiller automates and enhances Agile engineering workflows by integrating core dev and project management platforms with intelligent AI agents.
-The modular architecture allows iterative extension to other ChatX categories beyond Chat1.

-If you want me to help prepare example CLI commands or usage scripts to run specific agents standalone, just ask!